backbonecabal/knowledgebase/Suspension.md

 to be a “sanction” within the meaning of this Rule, and the provisions of this Rule shall be inapplicable to any such summary suspension.

 ## 605\.
-Discipline by Other Self-Regulatory Organizations.
+Discipline by Other Self-Regulatory Organizations

     (A).
 At the discretion of the Clearinghouse, any suspected violation of these Rules may be